 Dr. Paolo Cesare

-The main focus of Dr. Paolo Cesaré’s work at the Natural and Medical Sciences Institute (NMI) is the development of novel assays for the implementation of physiologically relevant in vitro systems for basic research and drug discovery in neuroscience.
+The main focus of Dr. Paolo Cesaré’s research is the development of novel assays for the implementation of physiologically relevant in vitro systems for basic research and drug discovery in neuroscience.
 This is achieved by integrating microfabrication technologies, electrode arrays, microfluidics and advanced cellular models to recapitulate in vitro features and phenotypes relevant to human neuronal disorders.
 Of particular interest is the study of chronic pain and neurodegenerative disorders.

 B. Molina-Martínez, L.-V. Jentsch, F. Ersoy, M. van der Moolen, S. Donato, T. V. Ness, P. Heutink, P. D. Jones, P. Cesare